ameli/imate/docs/ComputeTraceOfInverse.rst

    >>> # Compute trace of inverse
    >>> trace = ComputeTraceOfInverse(A)

-In the above, the class :class:`GenerateMatrix <TraceInv.GenerateMatrix>` produces a sample matrix for test purposes (see :ref:`Generate Matrix <GenerateMatrix>` for details).
+In the above, the class :class:`GenerateMatrix <imate.GenerateMatrix>` produces a sample matrix for test purposes (see :ref:`Generate Matrix <GenerateMatrix>` for details).

-The :mod:`ComputeTraceOfInverse <TraceInv.ComputeTraceOfInverse>` module in the above code employs the *Cholesky method* by default to compute the trace of inverse.
+The :mod:`ComputeTraceOfInverse <imate.ComputeTraceOfInverse>` module in the above code employs the *Cholesky method* by default to compute the trace of inverse.
 However, other methods can be employed by setting :attr:`ComputeMethod` argument according to the table below.

 =====================  ===========================================================================  ============  =============  =============
 :attr:`ComputeMethod`  Description                                                                  Matrix size   Structure      Results